Doula & Childbirth Services in Vancouver, BC

 Birth Takes A Village was created as a symbol for what I desire for the world: a strong sense of community, support, and respect.
 Traditionally, women and mothers had a community of women surrounding and supporting them during pregnancy, birth and in the early newborn period.
 Our culture has largely moved away from that community-based system, and I want to be a part of recreating it; symbolic of how, ultimately, I wish for a strong sense of community and support everywhere, for everyone.

 Changing the CULTURE of birth also takes a village.
 I believe our current birth culture needs to be shifted to one that is much more gentle, informed and respectful of women and their bodies.
-As a very active leader and participant in Vancouver’s birth activist community, I strive to create continual and positive change as I work towards promoting a gentle and informed birth culture.
+As an active leader and participant in Vancouver’s birth community, I strive to create continual and positive change as I work towards promoting a gentle and informed birth culture.